Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-custom-platform-emulation/README.md

 Prior to starting this tutorial read and execute the platform creation tutorial https://github.com/Xilinx/Vitis-In-Depth-Tutorial/tree/master/Vitis_Platform_Creation/Introduction/03_Edge_VCK190.

-This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available via early access.
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license please contact your Xilinx sales contact.

 ## Overview
 In this tutorial you will learn:
 * How to create an RTL kernel (outside the ADF graph) to be used with the ADF graph.